 This scheme is completely effective against eavesdropping.
 But, what happens if someone eavesdrops the original public key?
-That is OK because they won’t have the “client private key” required to decrypt the symmetric key.
+That is OK because they won’t have the “server private key” required to decrypt the symmetric key.
 So, what’s the hitch?
 What this scheme doesn’t work against is called man-in-the-middle (MIM).
 An MIM attack works by:

-You open an unencrypted connection to a server [but it really turns out that it is a MIM]
+You open an unencrypted connection to a Server [but it really turns out that it is a MIM]

-You send your public key to the MIM

-The MIM opens a channel to the server
+The MIM opens a channel to the Server

+The Server sends its public key to the MIM

-The MIM sends its public key to the server
+The MIM then sends its public key to the Client

-The Server encrypts a symmetric key using the MIMs public key and sends it back to the MIM
+The Client creates a random symmetric key, encrypts it with the MIM Public key (which it thinks is really the Server Public Key)

+The Client sends it to the MIM (which it thinks is the server)

-The MIM decrypts the symmetric key using its private key
+The MIM unencrypts the symmetric key, then re-encrypts using the Server Public Key

-The MIM sends you the symmetric key encrypted with your public key

-You unencrypt the MIM symmetric key using your private key

-Then you open new channel to the MIM using the symmetric key

-The MIM opens up a channel to the server using the symmetric key
+The MIM opens a channel to the server using the re-encrypted symmetric key

-Once the MIM is in the middle it can read all of the traffic.
+Once the MIM is in the middle it can read all the traffic.
 You are only vulnerable to this attack if the MIM gets in the middle on the first transaction.
 After that, things are secure.

-However, the MIM can easily happen if someone gets control of an intermediate connection point in the network - e.g. a Wi-Fi Access Point.
-There are only two ways to protect against MIM attacks:
+However, the MIM can easily happen if someone gets control of an intermediate connection point in the network e.g. a Wi-Fi Access Point.
+There is only one good way to protect against MIM attacks, specifically by using a Certificate Authority (CA).
+There are Root CAs as well as Intermediate CAs, which we will discuss in a minute.
+The process works as follows:

-Pre Share the public key (so you are sure you have the right key)

-Use a Certificate Authority (CA)